 Try connecting again.
 If the problem continues, contact the owner of the remote computer or your network administrator.

-First of all, check that the remote computer is accessible over the network and the Remote Desktop port (TCP 3389) is responding.
-You can check port availability using:
+First of all, check if the remote computer is accessible from your device over the network, and the default Remote Desktop port (TCP 3389) is responding (and not blocked by firewalls).

 telnet rdp_server_name1 3389

 Test-NetConnection rdp_server_name1 -Port 3389 -InformationLevel Quiet

 Note.
 If this command returned True, then the RDP port responds on the server and it’s not blocked.

 If port 3389 is unavailable, you should check if the Remote Connection is enabled on the remote server (right-click on Start button > Settings > System > Remote Desktop > Enable Remote Desktop).

 You can remotely enable Remote Desktop on a Windows computer by changing the fDenyTSConnections registry.